Float Image

 Much to my mother’s concern.
 It didn’t matter that it was Sue Ann specifically — my mom just didn’t think I should be “going with” anyone that seriously at that age.
 Like any good parent, she worried.
 She understood the risks of young love and young hormones better than I did.
 But when you’re 15 or 16 and in love, you don’t think about consequences.
 You think about the next time you’ll hold hands.
 The next hug.
 The next slow dance.
 The next kiss.

 When I turned 16 one of my first paying jobs was a bus boy at Target Bluff in Camp Douglas.
 It required that I drive from New Lisbon to get to work.
 Not only did it provide some much needed cash for living and entertainment expenses it also gave me a chance to stop and see Sue Ann on the way home.
 That was definitely a highlight on Sunday nights.
+I did not own a car and being in a one car family there was always some negotiation with my parents to get the wheels.
+Unless it was for work…

 Growing up in a small town meant you had to create your own entertainment, and in many ways, that was part of the charm.
 A lot of our time was simply spent hanging out with friends or driving around aimlessly just so we could be together.
 Sometimes that meant parking somewhere quiet and stealing a few kisses, other times it meant heading to the dam for a swim or slipping away to a more private lake outside of town.
-We’d go to the drive-in for a burger and ice cream, sit on the hood of the car, and talk about everything and nothing.
-There was something special about small-town living — the simplicity, the closeness, the feeling that the world was small but full at the same time — and sharing all of that with her made those ordinary moments feel extraordinary.
+We had matching Viking jerseys back then.
+She was No. 10 Fran Tarkenton and I was No. 44 Chuck Foreman.

 We would end up going to every Homecoming and Prom together.
 There may have been a snafu with one Prom that I’m not quite sure what happened but that will have to be for another time.
 Funny how brains work to block out some memories and not others.
 OK, maybe just my brain.
 We had our ups and downs like every couple.
-We had our break-ups and make-ups.
+We had our short break-ups and make-ups.
 But we always seemed to find our way back to each other.

 We were both involved in sports; for 4 years I played football, basketball, and for one season, golf.
 She played volleyball, basketball, and softball.
 She was also a cheerleader—football and basketball.
 She had that bright smile, that natural energy.
 I was always very proud of her.